Skyscanner/backpack/CONTRIBUTING.md

 To do the above run `npm run submodules:update` and then `git push origin master`.

+Sometimes you may encounter an error when running `npm test` or running linting, that states an error of `module not found`.
+This issue can be related to the submodules not being cloned when working with the codebase.

+If this issue occurs run `git submodule update --init --recursive` which will clone all the submodules to your local codebase.

 ## And finally..

 If you have any questions at all, don't hesitate to get in touch.
 We love to talk all things Backpack and we look forward to seeing your contribution!